 “Shakespeare may have died over 400 years ago, but he is still very much alive today”

 I continue my online learning journey with Bard101x, Shakespeare Matters by University of Adelaide.
-During the online course I also learnt about the following plays:
+This is the fifth and last 😦 installment of the course, after studying about:

 If you’re interested to join the online course, here’s the link: “Bard101x, Shakespeare Matters“.

 In a tiny nutshell, the play tells the story of King Henry V of England, with focus on the events before and after the Battle of Agincourt (1415).
 Henry V goes on an expedition to France and, despite having his army outnumbered, manages to motivate them so deeply that they win against the French army at Agincourt.

 Henry V is a history play – the focus is on the historical events and on the character of King Henry V. According to the course teachers, Henry V is presented as a more mature character compared to the previous plays, when he was a wild young boy.
 Now Henry V is a strong persuader (and even manipulator?), leading his army to victory.

 The Bard’s history plays are related to tragedies, but still different.
 They have a political and nationalist focus and dramatize events from the medieval or early modern past.
 Shakespeare’s history plays concern only English history.